ossf/allstar/opt-out.md

 instructions](#disable-allstar-org-level-opt-in-strategy).

 If your repository is not listed in the allstar.yaml file, it means Allstar is configured directly on your repository.
-Follow the [repository-level instuctions](#disable-allstar-repository-level).
+Follow the [repository-level instructions](#disable-allstar-repository-level).
 </details>

 ## Disable Allstar, org-level opt-out strategy

-These instuctions disable Allstar on a repository when Allstar is configured at the organization level using the opt-out strategy.
+These instructions disable Allstar on a repository when Allstar is configured at the organization level using the opt-out strategy.

 In the `.allstar` repository in your organization, open the file named `allstar.yaml`.